 - ¼ tsp. salt

 - 4 sprigs fresh thyme

 - ¾ cup ripe cherry tomatoes or seeded, diced tomatoes

 - 3 cups vegan chicken broth

 - ¼ cup homemade cashew cream cheese, or store-bought

 - 1 TB fresh thyme leaves for garnish

-- Pour champagne or unflavored kombucha in a small dish and add saffron threads to soak.
+- Pour champagne or unflavored kombucha into a small dish and add saffron threads to soak.

-- Heat olive oil over medium low heat in a large non-reactive skillet.
-Saute onion, carrot, thyme, bay leaves and salt until veggies soften.
+- Heat olive oil over medium-low heat in a large non-reactive skillet.
+Saute onion, carrot, thyme, bay leaves, chili flakes, and salt until veggies soften.

-- Add garlic and stir a moment until fragrant.
+- Add garlic and stir for a moment until fragrant.
 Stir in cooked rice.
-Add saffron liquid and cook a few minutes to season rice.
-Add chickpeas, tomatoes and broth to skillet.
-Bring mixture to a boil and simmer 10 minutes until rice absorbs some of the liquid.
-Risotto will still be soupy.
+Add saffron liquid and cook for a few minutes to season the rice.
+Add chickpeas, tomatoes, and broth to the skillet.
+Bring mixture to a boil and cook over medium heat for 10 minutes until rice absorbs some of the liquid.
+The chickpeas and rice mixture will still be very soupy.

 - Stir in cream cheese.
 Season with salt and pepper.
-Place skillet with risotto on hot pad at table.
+Place the skillet with risotto on a hot pad at the table.
 Sprinkle with thyme leaves and cover.
-Let rest a couple minutes to thicken before serving.
+Let the creamy chickpeas and rice rest for a couple of minutes to thicken before serving.